How to file an Ohio annual report

 • Registered agent's name and Ohio street address.

-These three items appear on every biennial report, five-year statement, or charity filing and must match the state's existing record.
+These three items appear on every biennial report, Certificate of Continued Existence, or charity filing and must match the state's existing record.

-Professional entities need extra details.
-If you run a professional corporation, professional LLC, LLP, or professional association, you must list names and business addresses of all officers, directors, members, managers, or partners, plus each person's professional license number where applicable.
+Professional associations need extra details.
+If you run a professional association, LLP, professional corporation, or professional LLC, you must list names and post-office addresses of all shareholders and certify that all shareholders are duly licensed to render the professional service for which the association was organized.
 Ohio uses these details to verify your firm still meets licensing requirements.

-Nonprofit corporations filing their five-year Statement of Continued Existence must confirm their corporate name, principal office location, incorporation date, statutory agent, and active corporate status.
-They don't need to list trustees, directors, or restate chartered purposes.
+Nonprofit corporations filing their Certificate of Continued Existence must confirm their corporate name, principal office location, incorporation date, statutory agent, and active corporate status.
+They must also confirm the corporation continues to exist and engage in its corporate privileges.

 Charitable organizations face the most extensive requirements.
 The Attorney General's online portal guides you through uploading your latest IRS Form 990, year-end financial statements, program and fundraising summaries, and principal officer list.